emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 reduce the number of round trips.

-TEAP implementations MUST support mutual peer authentication during tunnel establishment using the TLS ciphersuites specified in this section.
+TEAP implementations MUST support mutual peer authentication during tunnel establishment using the TLS cipher suites specified in this section.
 The TEAP peer does not need to authenticate as part of the TLS exchange but can alternatively be authenticated through additional exchanges carried out in Phase 2.